Profiteroles with Chantilly Cream

 This post may contain affiliate links.
 Please read our disclosure policy.

-Profiteroles are an elegant classic dessert, and they're surprisingly easy to make!
-Bite-size French choux pastry balls are filled with delicate chantilly cream and topped with powdered sugar or chocolate sauce.
-It's a relatively simple recipe for bakers of all skill levels, and it takes only an hour!
+Profiteroles are an elegant classic dessert, and they’re surprisingly easy to make!
+Bite-sized French choux pastry balls are filled with delicate chantilly cream and topped with powdered sugar or chocolate sauce.
+It’s a relatively simple recipe for bakers of all skill levels, and it takes only an hour.

 Profiteroles are one of those desserts, along with many other classic French or Italian pastries, that we used to feel intimidated to make.
-The funny thing is, they're not complicated or time-consuming at all, which means that there is no reason not to make homemade profiteroles!
+The funny thing is, they’re not complicated or time-consuming at all, which means there’s no reason not to make homemade profiteroles!

 There are just two components to making them: the choux pastry and the chantilly cream (a sweetened whipped cream).
-There's no fancy equipment required.
-All you need is a stand mixer or electric hand mixer and a pastry bag for piping the choux pastry balls.
+There’s no fancy equipment required.
+All you need is a stand mixer or electric hand mixer, along with a pastry bag for piping the choux pastry balls.

 - Eggs – when it comes to baking, it’s best to use eggs at room temperature because they rise more easily.
 This can make a difference in the loftiness of your pastry puffs (and other desserts).